intel/ikgt-manifest/readme.txt

 - Boot from rEFInd USB device USB2.
 You should see rEFInd menu.
 - Start EFI shell from rEFInd menu
 - Insert the USB1 (containing preload_64.efi, ikgt_pkg.bin)in the test machine
-- Go to the usb drive, by typing “FS<number>: “
+- Go to the usb drive, by typing Â“FS<number>: Â“
 - Type map -r to see the partition list
 - Type ls to see the two files you copied earlier
 - Run preload_x64.efi